NSHipster/articles/2019-02-11-swift-regular-expressions.md

 The method itself provides default arguments to the `options`, `range`, and `locale` parameters;
-by default, it localized, unqualified search over the entire string according to the current locale.
+by default, it performs a localized, unqualified search over the entire string in the current locale.

 Within a regular expression,
 the `?` operator matches the preceding character or group zero or one times.